-Powerlink will recover from the customer the incremental charges for the increased contract agreed maximum demand for the financial year.
+Powerlink will recover from the customer the incremental charges for the increased contract agreed maximum demand for the whole financial year.
+Incremental charges collected from customers reflect what would have been paid if the contract agreed maximum demand had been the higher actual maximum demand.